awsdocs/amazon-connect-admin-guide/doc_source/concepts-routing-profiles-priority.md

   + Customers in the Tier 4 Support queue have been waiting 80 seconds or longer\.
   + And no contacts are in the Tier 1 Support, Tier 2 Support or Tier 3 Support queues\.

+  **Priority takes precedence**\. \(You might think that agents take contacts from Tier 4 Support when contacts are in Tier 1 Support, Tier 2 Support, or Tier 3 Support and waiting 20 seconds or longer, but that's not right\.\)

 ## Example 4: Same Priority and Delay<a name="concepts-routing-profiles-priority-example4"></a>

 In this example a routing profile has only two queues, and they have the same priority and delay: